by Conrad deFiebre

 The change was abrupt.
 Minutes of the 1968 church conference quote a leader of the congregation saying: “If we must deny our Church and our God to be 20th century Christians, my choice must be to live as the right kind of 19th century Christian.”
 This leader’s name is missing from the 1969 conference minutes, which open with a denunciation of antiballistic missiles and an exhortation to “Buy Black.”

-With the membership rolls down to 42 and the church’s finances devastated, Bryan remained the pastor but took a job running a live-in college seminar in social action to earn a salary the church couldn’t provide.
+With the membership rolls down to 42 and the church’s finances devastated, Bryan remained the pastor but took a job leading a live-in college seminar in social action to earn a salary the church couldn’t provide.
 Worship moved from Sunday mornings in the sanctuary to Friday night potlucks and guitar sing-alongs in members’ homes.
 Church offices were rented to draft counselors and education reformers, the sanctuary to avant-garde theater troupes such as the Minneapolis Ensemble, Palace, Out & About and Jeune Lune.
 T.B.
-Walker’s organ was dismantled and the altar transformed into a thrust stage.
+Walker’s organ was dismantled, the pipes melted into sculpture, and the altar transformed into a thrust stage.